dhappy/git-remote-igis/README.md

 ## Installation

+1. Install [ipfs-desktop](//github.com/ipfs-shipyard/ipfs-desktop#install) or another IPFS daemon
-`npm install --global git-remote-ipfs`
+2. `npm install --global git-remote-ipfs`

 ## Usage

 #### (Insecure) Cloud Backup

-1. `git push ipfs:: --tags # you can't push all and tags at the same time`
+1. `git push ipfs://projectname --tags # you can't push all and tags at the same time`
 2. `git push ipfs::<CID from Step #1> --all`
 3. Pin the resultant hash on a pinning service.

 _Note that #2 uses the CID produced by #1.
-When a CID is provided for a push the push will add changes to that repository._
+When a CID is provided for a push the push will add changes to that repository maintaining some information such as the name and uuid._

 #### Push `master` with tags and get an IPFS CID back: